- College of Arts & Sciences

 Residence Life: Current Student Housing Application

-Any student currently attending classes at the University of Portland, who wants to live on campus next year, must apply online and pay a reservation deposit by the corresponding deadline.
+Any student currently attending classes at the University of Portland, who wants to live on campus next year, must apply online and pay an application deposit by the corresponding deadline.

-- For those currently living Haggerty & Tyson halls and wishing to return, and those wishing to be pulled into an apartment with them, the online application should be completed by January 30.
+- For those currently living Haggerty & Tyson halls and wishing to return, and those wishing to be pulled into an apartment with current residents, the online application should be completed and deposit paid by February 1, 2015, to be eligible for priority pre-placement.
+(At least half of your group must be returning Haggerty & Tyson residents to participate in pre-placement.)

-- For all other upperclass students wishing to live in Haggerty, Tyson, or a University-owned rental house, the online application should be completed by February 10.
+- For all other upperclass students wishing to live in Haggerty, Tyson, or a University-owned rental house, the online application should be completed and deposit paid by February 15, 2015.

-There is a $100 housing application reservation deposit to be paid to the Office of Student Accounts.
-The application deposit is due by the corresponding submission deadlines (see timeline links below).
+There is a $100 housing application deposit to be paid to the Office of Student Accounts.
+The application deposit is due by February 15, 2015, or February 1 for those seeking Haggerty & Tyson pre-placement.
 Upon completion of a housing contract, this money will be applied to the student's fall semester room charge.
 The application deposit will be forfeited should the student not sign a housing contract or cancel their contract.
 The application deposit will be refunded if housing is unavailable.
 You may pay the deposit in person at the Office of Student Accounts in Waldschmidt Hall, or online at Deposit Payments.

 Click below to open the housing application timelines: